COVID-19 in Ontario: Here's what you need to know today | CBC News

 Among the immediate measures: a grace period for businesses to pay taxes and new help for Torontonians who want to apply for employment insurance.

-The province is also set to roll out new legislation at 11 a.m. that bans employers from demanding sick notes for those in self-isolation or quarantine and ensures protected leave.
+The province is also set to give details about promised legislation that would ban employers from demanding sick notes for those in self-isolation or quarantine and ensures protected leave.

+The government hasn't said when it will call Queen's Park back for an emergency session to pass the bill.

 Border officer at Pearson tests positive